fnca-open-standards/ticket/Open-Ticket-Specification.md

 - **Value (value)** (various types, see Custom Field Data Types below) - required - This value is used in combination with the Type above to translate the value into an appropriate native representation of that value on the receiving system.
 So, an integer can be translated from the value here into a native integer data type variable so that it can be used appropriately.

-- **Max (max)** Integer - required for string, integer, and float types - The maximum number of characters the value can have, or the maximum value for a numeric field.
+- **Max (max)** Integer - required for string, and optional for integer, and float types - The maximum number of characters the value can have, or the maximum value for a numeric field.

 ## Custom Field Data Types